bertofurth/Seagate-Central-Tips/README.md

     rm /var/lib/usage.cache

-The process that calculates disk usage for the pie chart is scheduled to run at 3am each morning.
+The process that calculates disk usage for the pie chart is scheduled to run at 3am each morning or if the Web Management interface is opened and the cache is empty.
 You can manually invoke the process with the following command.

     /usr/bin/get_usage_info.sh --update_cache

-Note that the process of calculating disk usage takes a long time and is quite CPU intensive because the entire directory tree of the Data volume needs to be probed.
+Note that the process of calculating disk usage can take a very long time and is quite CPU intensive because the entire directory tree of the Data volume needs to be probed.

 ## Other cross compiled tools
 I have installed the following useful tools that I haven't explicitly